williamnguyen-activecyber/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 ---
 layout: docs_page
 title: Okta API Release Notes
-excerpt: Changes to the Okta API since Release 2017.42: bug fixes to Developer Console, the set password endpoint, and an improved error strings
+excerpt: Change to App Wizard in Developer Console, new error string
 ---

-## Okta API Release Notes for Release 2017.43
+# Okta API Release Notes for Release 2017.43

+This release note summarizes the changes to API Products since Release 2017.42.

 <!-- The following API feature enhancements are available in the 2017.43 release. -->
 Dates for preview and production release are the earliest possible release date.
 Always check your org to verify the release version.